ueberdosis/tiptap/docs/api/nodes/youtube.md

 ```

 ### height
-Controls the default height of added videos
+Controls the default height of added videos.

 Default: `480`